r9sun-ucsd/cse15l-lab-reports/Lab Report 1.md

 Congratulations!
 You have hacked into the UCSD servers!

 ## Trying Some Commands
 You can test some commands around in the server now.
-For example, try running $ ls, to see where you are and $ cd ~, where ~ is some file path.
+Try running $ ls, to see where you are and $ cd ~, where ~ is some file path.
 These commands are not limited to being run in ssh, and can be run generally in the normal terminal like such:
 ![Image](Commands_Lab1.PNG)